 Best Coffee-Like-Product

 Scooters – All Over – Scooters is an Omaha establishment, a coffee chain that was literally founded right here in Bellevue, Nebraska.
 I love Scooters.
 I absolutely hate their coffee-like product.
 The stores are cute, they have the best little logo and you will not meet better ‘baristas.’
 And MANY people love this place.
 I am known to go there, because you have to support your home town team (this is something Nebraskans know very well).
-If your idea of coffee is a Frappuccino, check out Scooters and you probably won’t be disappointed.
+If your idea of coffee is a Frappuccino, check out Scooters and you won’t be disappointed.
 If you’re like me and need coffee with a bit more octane, you may want to try somewhere else.

 Best Fine Dining: